brettdh/libcmm/android_readme.txt

 place to look, anyway.
 It doesn't seem to be running at the point of deadlock, but I don't know yet when or why it died.
 Turn on verbose debug output for libcmm and see what's happening.
+Addendum: the scout service seems to be dying occasionally.  it definitely dies if it sees no output from an 'ip route/rule' command, but i'm not sure yet when that happens.
+Regardless, it should handle that gracefully.